Appearance

 You: "Show me all high-priority bugs that are in-progress"

-AI: [Calls beans_vscode_list with filters]
+AI: [Calls beans_query with operation="filter"]

 Here are your 3 high-priority in-progress bugs: